Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 Bitdefender also claims to provide compatibility with multiple platforms, and we didn’t have issues installing and using it.
 However, Bitdefender doesn’t offer as many features for its Mac product as it does for its Windows product.

 The other major difference is that Bitdefender offers extensions for browsers, including Chrome, Firefox, Edge, and Safari on macOS.
-This is likely because of web protection and social media monitoring features included with the product.
+This is likely because of the web protection and social media monitoring features included in the product.
 Since Microsoft Defender doesn’t offer those features, it makes sense it wouldn’t have a browser extension.

 We tried Bitdefender's anti-tracker browser extension on Safari and Google Chrome.